Monday, August 9, 2021

 Lemon Pudding, Blueberry Batter Puddding, Spring Pudding (rhubarb), Muffin Pudding, Irish Potato Pudding, Burnt Rice, and Burnt Custard.
 Puddings could also be cakes (Plum Puddings, Elkridge Huckleberry Pudding), scrapple-form (Puddin’), pies (Pumpkin or Sweet Potato), and even ice cream (Nesselrode Pudding).
 I have not tried rice pudding in casings, but have stuffed sausages, so want to try Robert May’s The Acomplifht Cook, 1658.

-Au 21 Sat 11:30 Noah's Pudding, a Turkish Dessert.
-Atlantic Institute SC HERE.
-TAPE may be HERE
+Noah's Pudding, a Turkish Dessert.
+Atlantic Institute SC Jan 2022 HERE.
+TAPE HERE

-Se 11 Sat 11-11:40 AM A short history of English Puddings.
+A short history of English Puddings.
 “Hear about the first Roman puddings, learn about the importance of the pudding cloth, discover the strange pudding names and watch a live demonstration of a pudding been made” in an 1830s London kitchen.
 Paul Couchman.
-The Regency Town House UK HERE
+The Regency Town House UK Se 2020 TAPE HERE

 Calendar of virtual food history talks HERE